hpi-swa-teaching/Koans/src/Koans.package/KoanAboutCollectionProtocoll.class/README.md

-Most of the things you'd ever want to do with a Collection are already there and easy to use.
-In this chapter you'll learn many useful (idiomatic) ways to enumerate Collections.
+Most of the things you would ever want to do with a Collection are already there and easy to use.
+In this chapter you will learn many useful (idiomatic) ways to enumerate Collections.